Bombus polaris: Life history and survivorship curves

-Colonies

 The colony begins in the summer in June.
 The colony is only able to survive for two or three months until winter hits again.
 All workers, drones, and most females die with the colony.

-Workers

 The queen's first brood after the start of the colony will develop into worker bees – small sterile females who will enlarge the nest, forage, and tend to the next generation of bees.
 Worker bees will die along with the colony at the beginning of winter.

-Queens

-The queen is the sole survivor of her colony after 9 months of hibernation during the winter.
+The young queen is the sole survivor of her colony after 9 months of hibernation during the winter.
 In the Arctic, only one queen per colony on average will survive the winter to renew the next life cycle.
 The colony only has one or two months to complete the social cycle of two generations.
-The old queen dies with her progeny.
+When winter returns, the queen dies with her progeny.

-Males

 The queen's second brood in late summer include male drones and fertile females who are candidates for next year's queen.
 The drone's sole function is to fertilize the females, but most females will die along with the drones at the beginning of winter.